Gondola, Gondola Parking & Transit

-The reason I frame my updates related to UDOT’s “Little Cottonwood Canyon EIS Environmental Impact Statement preferring a Gondola” as “Gondola Parking Garage” is that the negative aspects of the widening of Wasatch Blvd/SR 210 AND the 2,500 parking stall garage to be built within residential Cottonwood Heights and ONLY .7 miles from mouth of LCC, is that this malady is getting little to no attention.
+The reason I frame my updates related to UDOT’s “Little Cottonwood Canyon EIS Environmental Impact Statement ROD Record of Decision preferring a Gondola” pertaining mostly to their “Gondola Parking Garage” is that the negative aspects of the widening of Wasatch Blvd/SR 210 AND the 2,500 parking stall garage to be built within residential Cottonwood Heights and ONLY .7 miles from mouth of LCC, is that this malady is getting little to no attention.

-The degradation to the foothills, the gateway to Big and Little Cottonwood Canyons, will undergo years of disruptive traffic congestion, noise, dust and danger only to facilitate “induced demand”.
-That is, parking lots and wider roadways/more lanes are immediately filled in with vehicular traffic according to transportation sources.
+The associated degradation of the foothills, the gateway to Big and Little Cottonwood Canyons, during years of disruptive building construction, traffic congestion, noise, dust and danger only to facilitate the “induced demand” that a gondola parking garage will bring.
+That is, parking lots, wider roadways and more lanes are immediately filled in with vehicular traffic, according to transportation sources.

-The way forward can be for UTA & UDOT to design and fund transit based on a regional, year-round, multi-hub system encouraging canyon recreationalists to leave their vehicles closer to where they live or lodge.
+The way forward can be for UTA & UDOT, possibly with public/private systems, that create transit based on a regional, year-round, multi-hub system encouraging canyon recreationalists to leave their vehicles closer to where they live or lodge.
+Multi-hubs can be part of a county-wide system advancing better transit generally (not just up to BCC and LCC).
+It can facilitate affordable mobility for workers, shoppers, those traveling to educational institutions, shopping, entertainment.

-Currenty, UDOT is engaged with lawsuits from local organizations over the LCC Record of Decision.
+Currenty, UDOT is engaged with lawsuits from local organizations, Sandy City, Salt Lake City, SLC Public Utilities over alleged inadequate scoping for UDOT’s LCC Record of Decision.

 CM Birrell note:

 Full disclosure.
 Between my husband and I, we have 50 years working within the ski industry.
-I travelled the world promoting Snowbird and Jim spent over 30 years building and managing ski lifts and Snowbird Tramway.
+I travelled the world promoting Snowbird & securing conference contracts and Jim building and managing Snowbird ski lifts and tramway.
 No one loves “transportation by rope” (i.e. trams and gondolas) more than we do.

 The gondola will not operate when avalanche control work is being conducted.
 Then, the lines will have to be inspected before loading passengers.
-By this time, the 60+ minute-queue of persons standing holding ski equipment waiting within the 2500 parking stall will likely occur.
-Once on the gondola, one is still a minimum of 25 to 35 minutes from arrival to Snowbird or Alta.
+By this time, 60+ minute-queues of persons standing holding ski equipment, waiting within the 2500 parking stall will likely occur.
+Once boarded, gondola cabins are unattended and so you are trapped with 32 strangers for a minimum of 25 to 35 minutes from departing gondola terminal to arrival to Snowbird or Alta.

 Let me ask you: Would you do this more than once?